certusone/kb/docs/_sources/validator_ha.rst.txt

 interface (IPMI, iLO, ...) is necessary which interrupts power for the other node to ensure that it's really *really* down (also called STONITH - "shoot the other node in the head").

-A Pacemaker/Corosync is a good option for validator high availability, but be careful:
+A Pacemaker/Corosync is a good option for validator high availability, but involves risks and drawbacks:

 - Pacemaker/Corosync is complicated to operate and has many edge cases.
 We recommend reading the Red Hat guide linked above which details common Pacemaker setups, and hiring